ml-struct-bio/drgnai/README.md

 ## Installation ##

-We recommend installing DRGN-AI in a clean conda environment — first clone the latest stable version available in the git repository, and then use `pip` to install the package from the source code:
+We recommend installing CryoDRGN-AI in a clean conda environment — first clone the latest stable version available in the git repository, and then use `pip` to install the package from the source code:

     (base) $ conda create --name drgnai python=3.9